News KrakenD Enterprise v2.6 released with OpenTelemetry, FIPS-140, gRPC server and more

 Configuration

-In order to add metrics to your KrakenD installation add the telemetry/metrics namespace under extra_config in the root of your configuration file, e.g.:
+In order to add the metrics API to your KrakenD installation add the telemetry/metrics namespace under extra_config in the root of your configuration file, e.g.:

 {